-The initial public offering price of our common stock will be determined through negotiation among us and the underwriters.
-This price does not necessarily reflect the price at which investors in the market will be willing to buy and sell shares of our common stock following this offering.
-In addition, the trading price of our common stock following this offering is likely to be volatile and could be subject to fluctuations in response to various factors, some of which are beyond our control.
+Our common stock has only recently become publicly traded, and the market price of our common stock may be volatile.

+The market price of our common stock may fluctuate substantially depending on a number of factors, many of which are beyond our control and may not be related to our operating performance.
 These fluctuations could cause you to lose all or part of your investment in our common stock since you might be unable to sell your shares at or above the price you paid in this offering.
 Factors that could cause fluctuations in the trading price of our common stock include the following:

-- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of stocks in our industry; - changes in operating performance and stock market valuations of other companies generally, or those in our industry in particular; - · sales of shares of our common stock by us or our stockholders;

-- failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company or our failure to meet these estimates or the expectations of investors: - the financial projections we may provide to the public, any changes in those projections or our failure to meet those projections; - · announcements by us or our competitors of new offerings or platform features; - the public's reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our results of operations or fluctuations in our results of operations; - actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - · developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses, services or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations or principles; - · any significant change in our management; and - general economic conditions and slow or negative growth of our markets.
+- price and volume fluctuations in the overall stock market from time to time; - volatility in the trading prices and trading volumes of stocks in our industry; - changes in operating performance and stock market valuations of other companies generally, or those in our industry in particular; - · sales of shares of our common stock by us or our stockholders; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company or our failure to meet these estimates or the expectations of investors; - the financial projections we may provide to the public, any changes in those projections or our failure to meet those projections; - announcements by us or our competitors of new offerings or platform features; - the public's reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - actual or anticipated changes in our results of operations or fluctuations in our results of operations; - actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors;

+- developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses, services or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations or principles; - · any significant change in our management; and - general economic conditions and slow or negative growth of our markets.